Christianity in the 21st century: United Methodist Church

 Like many other mainline Protestant denominations in the United States, the United Methodist Church has experienced significant membership losses in recent decades.
 By the opening of the 2008 General Conference, total UMC membership was estimated at 11.4 million, with about 7.9 million in the US and 3.5 million overseas.
 Significantly, about 20 percent of the conference delegates were from Africa, with Filipinos and Europeans making up another 10 percent.
 During the conference, the delegates voted to finalize the induction of the Methodist Church of the Ivory Coast and its 700,000 members into the denomination.
 One Congolese bishop has estimated that typical Sunday attendance of the UMC is higher in his country than in the entire United States.

 Given current trends in the UMC, with overseas churches growing, especially in Africa, and US churches collectively losing about 1,000 members a week, American influence on the UMC is declining.
 In February 2019, a Special Session of the General Conference of the United Methodist Church was held in St. Louis, Missouri, to examine church teachings on human sexuality.
 While most American delegates at the General Conference supported the One Church Plan, a resolution that would have made the UMC open and affirming on LGBT issues, allowing individual conferences to allow same-sex marriage and openly gay clergy, the resolution failed.
 In its place, the Traditional Plan, opposed by most American delegates but supported by the African delegates, was passed by the conference.
 The Traditional Plan reaffirms traditional teachings on sexuality, penalizes UMC clergy who conduct same-sex marriages or ordain openly gay clergy beginning in 2020.

 Some conferences have allowed both same-sex marriage and openly gay clergy for years.
 One conference in the American Southwest has a lesbian bishop, Karen Oliveto.
 It is unknown how these clergy will be affected by the rule change.
 A similar General Conference decision in 1984 led to the early retirement of some openly gay clergy, including Paul Abels.
 Many progressive clergy have vowed to ignore the new rules if and when they come into effect, and many clergy and congregations are openly contemplating the idea of a schism within the United Methodist Church.

 With the Traditional Plan in place, the UMC increasingly saw schism as inevitable and so plans were drawn up to be voted upon at 2020 General Conference.
 However, due to the coronavirus pandemic, the General Conference was delayed to 2021.

+Internet church

+The concept of an internet church, utilizing livestreams of services on websites such as YouTube and Zoom, became widespread in the early 2020s.
+This method of church attendance gained popularity as a result of the COVID-19 pandemic, when in-person church services were interrupted.